Zoviet/maps/README.md

 # ================================
-# OZF and MAP to GeoTIFF
+# Convert MAP with bitmap to GeoTIFF
 # ================================

-OziExplorer-OZF2 and MAP files geographical coordinates extractor and geoimages and tiles (Leaflet compatible) generator.
+OziExplorer-OZF2 and MAP with bitmap files geographical coordinates extractor and geoimages and tiles (Leaflet compatible) generator.

 # Usage